merlinblack/utf8/README.md

 Two functions to aid in editing utf8 strings, by converting to and from UCS-4.

-As a vector of 32bit code points you can add and delete characters freely without worrying about how many bytes a particular charater takes.
+As a vector of 32bit code points you can add and delete characters freely without worrying about different 'glyphs' being different numbers of bytes.

 C++ built in convertions seem hard to use or even depreciated. 🤨